AxisCommunications/acap-native-sdk-examples/object-detection/README.md

 `acap-build` command.

 The application is built to specification by the `Makefile` and `manifest.json` in the [app](app) directory.
-Standing in the application direcory, run:
+Standing in the application directory, run:

 ```sh
 docker build --build-arg ARCH=<ARCH> --build-arg CHIP=<CHIP> --tag obj_detect:1.0 .